A custom built desktop computer with RGB lighting.

 • Banking/Insurance/Investment

-Mid-range compters are almost mandatory choice for banking, insurance or investment companies.
+• Mid-range computers are almost mandatory choices for banking, insurance, or investment companies.

 • System Administration